Two-Way Texting: What You Need to Know

 If you had a choice to listen to a voicemail, reply to a text message or return a missed call, which one would you choose?
 For most individuals, including patients, the answer is replying to a text message.
-Text messaging is a simple tool that allows for convenient, immediate communication between patients and front desk staff.
+Patient text messaging is a simple tool that allows for convenient, immediate communication between patients and front desk staff.

-HIPAA-compliant texting is quickly becoming one of the top tools for busy medical practices.
+Patient two-way texting is quickly becoming one of the top tools for busy medical practices.
 Streamlining patient communication can benefit your practice in several different ways.

 While outbound patient communication is essential, it’s also time-consuming for staff.
 Many practices communicate primarily using the phone, manually calling each patient to remind them of approaching appointments, past due payments or to book appointments.